Provide an essential pair of

 With the risk and associated fear of rabies, strays are often demonised, leading to cruelty at the hands of humans.
 This evident suffering and misery is heart breaking for any animal lover to witness, let alone walk away from.

-There is a distinct lack of safe havens and veterinary care available to strays in Sri Lanka, meaning that our work and facilities are a lifeline to many otherwise doomed animals.
+There is a distinct lack of safe havens and veterinary care available to strays in Sri Lanka, meaning that the work and facilities at the sanctuary are a lifeline to many otherwise doomed animals.

 This amazing programme has three major aims:

 - To rescue animals in dire need by providing quality veterinary care and rehabilitation and to offer a free roaming safe haven for them.

 - To stabilise the stray dog population through spay/ neutering campaigns as well as educating the locals and running a successful adoption programme.